Historic House and Gardens

 Milton of Finavon is more than just a home; it is a living record of Scottish history.
 Its journey began around 1500 as a humble, single-storey "Butt n Ben," originally topped with heather thatch and then the innovative sandstone slate that replaced the thatch.
 It is thought that the stone is from a long lost local quarry of loose stone.

-Over the centuries, it evolved into a grander Dower House for Finavon Castle, eventually becoming the home of the infamous James Carnegie.
+Over the centuries, it evolved into a grander Dower House for Finavon Castle, eventually becoming the home of the infamous James Carnegy.

 The building itself serves as a timeline of architectural progress: